OCA/account-financial-reporting/account_financial_report_qweb/README.rst

 =============================

 This module adds a set of financial reports.
-They are accessible under Accunting / Reporting / OCA Reports.
+They are accessible under Accounting / Reporting / OCA Reports.

 - General ledger
 - Trial Balance